Some information about Halkyn & Flint Mountain.

 Pentre Halkyn / Pentre Helygain

 White shirts with black trim, black shorts, black and white socks

 Halkyn & Flint Mountain’s ground is just off junction 32 on the A55 Expressway, with the entrance to the football and cricket pitches on the B5123, at the southeastern edge of Pentre Halkyn.
-There is plenty of car parking available beside the football pitch, whilst the views from the ground of the Dee Estuary and Wirral peninsula are exceptional.
+There is plenty of car parking available beside the football pitch and along the lane, whilst the views from the ground of the Dee Estuary and Wirral peninsula are exceptional.

 Pentre Halkyn can also be reached via public transport by picking up the 126 bus route from Holywell bus station, and it should drop you off before the ground or by Saint Mary’s Church.
 Either bus stop is only about a five minute walk from the ground.